vpc-ccg/svict/README.md

 SViCT requires **coordinate-sorted BAM/SAM** and **reference genome FASTA** files to run detections:

 ```
-./svict -i [Sorted BAM/SAM] -r [Reference Genome FASTA]
+./svict -i input.sorted.bam -r human_genome.fa -o out
 ```
-By default, the output is written to "out.vcf" in the current folder.
+The output based on *input.sorted.bam* will be written to **out.vcf** in the current folder.

 ## Test Datasets
 To grab sample data and test ```SViCT```, please first download the following two files ( ~ 3GB in total):